+Can Rosacea Go Into Remission?
 I've seen so many people post that their rosacea went into remission, so they found a cure.
 I'd like to clear this up.
 There is no cure for rosacea, but rosacea can go into remission.
-For some people, the rosacea may change.
+For some people, the rosacea may change for good.
 For others, it will return with a vengeance.

-What Makes Rosacea Go Away
+What Makes Rosacea Go Away?

 .
-What I noticed is that her rosacea eased after she went through menopause.
-Changing hormone levels changed her skin.
-One thing I've noticed but don't point out is that while she doesn't have the flushing anymore, her cheeks do have broken blood vessels.
+What I noticed is that her rosacea changed after she went through menopause.
+I'm certain that changing hormone levels changed her rosacea.
+One thing I've noticed but don't point out is that while she doesn't have the flushing anymore, her cheeks still do have broken blood vessels.

 Experts believe rosacea can go into remission.
 Here are reasons why they feel rosacea disappears:

-- 1. Long-term use of medications ease flare-ups - After years of using therapeutic medications, experts find that rosacea symptoms do go away.
+1. Long-term use of medications ease flare-ups - After years of using therapeutic medications, experts find that rosacea symptoms do go away.
 The problem is that stopping all use of medications may lead to symptoms returning.
 It might be months or even years later, but there's no proof that rosacea can be cured permanently.

-- 2. Dietary changes remove all triggers - A complete change in your diet can stop the triggers that cause flare-ups.
+2. Dietary changes remove all triggers - A complete change in your diet can stop the triggers that cause flare-ups.
 If you suddenly decide to remove all sugar from your diet, that can be enough to end triggers.
 The same is true of other common triggers like red wine, wheat, or spicy foods.

-- 3. You move to a new climate.
+3. You move to a new climate.
 For some, inclement weather is a trigger for rosacea.
 If you live in a cold climate with harsh, bitterly cold winters, a move to a state where it never gets cold can end flare-ups.

-- 4. Stress-reducing techniques ease stress-induced rosacea - Stress is a common trigger for rosacea.
+4. Stress-reducing techniques ease stress-induced rosacea - Stress is a common trigger for rosacea.
 If you take a new job where there's less stress or add stress-reducing practices like yoga to your routine, it may help stop flare-ups.

-There is no Cure, so You Must Remain Proactive
+There is No Cure, so You Must Remain Proactive

 The thing to remember with rosacea is that it can reappear.
 I knew a guy who had horrible rosacea and started using

 Some people never find themselves dealing with flare-ups in the same way, but there are likely to be other signs.
 Again, my mom's a good example.
 She doesn't have the flushed skin or the dry patches that hit in the winter.
 She does have broken blood vessels that never go away.